-$R{FBT} = R{FBB} \times \left(\frac{V{OUT}}{V{REF}} - 1 \right)$
+$$R{FBT} = R{FBB} \times \left(\frac{V{OUT}}{V{REF}} - 1\right)$$ (25)

-8.2.2.7 Soft-start Capacitor Selection
+8.2.2.7 Soft-Start Capacitor Selection

-The soft-start capacitor determines the amount of time it takes for the output voltage to reach its nominal programmed value during power up.
+The soft-start capacitor ($C{SS} = C16$) determines the amount of time it takes for the output voltage to reach its nominal programmed value during power up.
 This is useful if a load requires a controlled voltage slew rate.
 This is also used if the output capacitance is very large and would require large amounts of current to quickly charge the capacitor to the output voltage level.
-The large currents necessary to charge the capacitor may make the TPS54424 reach its current limit or cause the input voltage rail to sag due excessive current draw from the input power supply.
+The large currents necessary to charge the capacitor may make the TPS54A24 reach its current limit or cause the input voltage rail to sag due excessive current draw from the input power supply.
 Limiting the output voltage slew rate solves both of these problems.
-The soft-start capacitor value can be calculated using Equation 25.
-For the example circuit, the soft-start time is not critical because the output capacitor value of 100 μ F does not require much current to charge to 1.8 V. The example circuit has the soft-start time set to an arbitrary value of 1 ms which requires a 8.2-nF capacitor.
+The soft-start capacitor value can be calculated using Equation 26.
+For the example circuit, the soft-start time is not critical because the output capacitor value of 3 x 100 μF does not require much current to charge to 1.8 V. The example circuit has the softstart time set to an arbitrary value of 1.2 ms, which requires a 0.01-μF capacitor.
+With this soft-start time the current required to charge the output capacitors is only 0.18 A.

-$$C{SS}(nF) = \frac{I{SS}(\mu A) \times t{SS}(ms)}{V{REF}(V)} = 8.3 \times t{SS}(ms)$$ (25)
+$$C{SS}(nF) = \frac{I{SS}(\mu A) \times t{SS}(ms)}{V{REF}(V)} = 8.3 \times t{SS}(ms)$$ (26)

-8.2.2.8 Undervoltage Lockout Set Point
+8.2.2.8 Undervoltage Lockout Setpoint

-The Undervoltage Lockout (UVLO) is adjusted using the external voltage divider network of R2 (R{ENT}) and R9 (R{ENB}).
-The UVLO has two thresholds; one for power up when the input voltage is rising and one for power-down or brown outs when the input voltage is falling.
-For the example design, the supply should turn on and start switching once the input voltage increases above 4.5 V (UVLO start or enable).
-After the regulator starts switching, it should continue to do so until the input voltage falls below 4.0 V (UVLO stop or disable).
+The undervoltage lockout (UVLO) is adjusted using the external voltage divider network of R2 (R{FNT}) and R9 (R{ENB}).
+The UVLO has two thresholds; one for power up when the input voltage is rising and one for power down or brownouts when the input voltage is falling.
+For the example design, the supply must turn on and start switching once the input voltage increases above 4.5 V (UVLO start or enable).
+After the regulator starts switching, it continues to do so until the input voltage falls below 4.0 V (UVLO stop or disable).
 Equation 2 and Equation 3 can be used to calculate the values for the upper and lower resistor values.
-For the voltages specified, the standard resistor value used for R2 is 86.6 k Ω and for R4 is 30.9 k Ω .
+For the voltages specified, the standard resistor value used for R{ENT} is 86.6 k Ω and for R{ENB} is 30.9 k Ω .